adamzerella/ext-ambient-darkmode/README.md

 # ext-ambient-darkmode
-Browser extension that switches to a dark theme based on camera ambient light.
+Browser extension that switches to a dark theme based on the currently detected ambient light.